 Project TEACH aims to expand local behavioral health care provider organizations with a well-trained workforce that ultimately supports improved behavioral health outcomes for Dona Ana County's most underserved patients.
-Through in-field student training (clinical component), didactic trainings (through course work or workshops), existing provider training and active recruitment of diverse trainees into the program.
+Through in-field student training (clinical component), ning and active CH is to meet the didactic trainings (through course work or workshops), existing provider training and active recruitment of diverse trainees into the program.
 The Mission of Project TEACH is to meet the needs of vulnerable populations of Southern NM.
 As TEACH scholars, CMHC, and MSW trainees are offered an experiential, didactic and practical curriculum in which trainees learn about inter-professional teamwork while providing culturally responsive, integrated primary care services.